Kayui/three_ticktactoe/documentation/initial_design.md

-# TicTacToe
-## Initial design
+# TicTacToe: Initial design

-### Description
+## Description
 TicTacToe for Hugbúnaðarfræði, very nice.

-### Features
+## Features
 //TODO Prior to implementation of the game, the team concieved various of features that were planned to implement for the project.
-The list of features were
+The list of those features are listed below.

-#### Initial feature list
+### Initial feature list

  * Game saves number of games won by each player, number of games played and number of lost games
  * A win/lose ratio for current session

-### Initial code design
+## Initial code design

 Seven classes and descriptions of their functions were initially thought to suffice and were concieved for our project.
 Our original concept for the software's code is demonstrated later in Java Pseudocode made prior to implementation of the game.
 The team listed various coding guidelines as well

-#### Coding guidelines
+### Coding guidelines
 //TODO

-#### Java pseudocode representation
+### Java pseudocode representation

 ```java
 // Class that keeps track of what fields was chosen and on what board